AdaCore/learn/content/courses/Ada_For_The_Embedded_C_Developer/chapters/09_Business.rst

 - An Ada parser to develop custom tools (libadalang)

-Ada is, however, an internationally standardized language, and many companies are providing third party solution to complete the toolset.
+Ada is, however, an internationally standardized language, and many companies are providing third party solutions to complete the toolset.
 Overall, the language can be and is used with tools on par with their equivalent C counterparts.